andrewistiny/intro-to-aws/README.md

 A compute service that allows developers to run code without having to manage a server.
 No express server needed.
 A Lambda is basically a function in the cloud.

 ## What does deploy mean?
-Moving our application to the AWS cloud.
-In our case, we will be delpoying our Lambda function
+Moving our application to the AWS cloud/servers.
+In our case, we will be deploying our Lambda function.

 ## Configuring AWS and Serverless